 Watt density is defined as the heating element power divided by the actively heated surface area of the element.
 If you were to pick up a heat transfer textbook, power/surface area is identified as the heat flux, but the term watt density has found common usage within the industry.
 In the United States, the units commonly used are [Watts]/[inches]².
 In other countries, [Watts]/[mm]² is often seen.

 Watt Density = Power / Surface Area = Heat Flux

 Below is a mental picture I use when thinking about watt density.
 For a given area, a higher watt density will be more “dense” with wattage.

 Watt density is a useful measure for predicting relative heating element temperature when comparing different alternatives.
 The operating temperature of the element is an important consideration for heat transfer efficiency and life.

-There are three modes are heat transfer, conduction, convection, and radiation.
+There are three modes of heat transfer, conduction, convection, and radiation.
 Tutco-Farnam Custom Products’ open coil elements heat the air stream via forced convection.
-Forced convection takes places when a gas flow passes over a surface with a temperature different than the gas flow.
+Forced convection takes place when a gas flow passes over a surface with a temperature different than the gas flow.
 The fundamental equation for convection heat transfer is Newton’s Law of Cooling.

 Q/A = h(ΔT) where;